How to Reduce Customer Churn: Tactics for Customer Success

 1. Reactive: Deflecting Churn in the Moment

 When a customer is already halfway out the door, your goal is simple—convince them to stay.
-But by this point, their mind is often made up, so recovery rates hover around 20%.
+At this stage, most customer success teams see recovery rates around 20%.

 Common Reasons for Churn and Actions You Can Take: